knative/func/docs/language-pack-providers/language-pack-contract.md

 #### `buildpacks`

 OPTIONAL: An ordered list of additional buildpacks to be applied to the builder image in addition to those already known by the builder.
 For example, the Paketo builder is widely used for Node.js, but it does not include a Buildpack for Kotlin.
-A Language Pack may use the Paketo builder in combination wtih a custom Kotlin buildpack, by specifying the additional Kotlin buildpack here.
+A Language Pack may use the Paketo builder in combination with a custom Kotlin buildpack, by specifying the additional Kotlin buildpack here.

 ```
 builders: